Erectile dysfunction (impotence) is very common, particularly in men over 40. It's usually nothing to worry about, but

 do not drink more than 14 units of alcohol a week

 do not cycle for a while, if you cycle for more than 3 hours a week

 Non-urgent advice: See a GP or go to a sexual health clinic if:

 - erection problems keep happening

-It could be a sign of an underlying health condition.
+It could be a sign of an underlying health condition such as diabetes.

 How sexual health clinics can help with erection problems

-Sexual health clinics treat genital problems.
+Sexual health clinics treat problems with sexual health.
 They can provide the same treatment you would get at your GP surgery.

 Many sexual health clinics offer a walk-in service, where you do not need an appointment.